Martin James O'Toole

 - Died February 18, 1949 in Aberdeen, WA USA

-Pitcher Marty O'Toole had his first cup of coffee in the majors with the 1908 Cincinnati Reds.
+Pitcher Marty O'Toole had his first cup of coffee in the majors with the Cincinnati Reds in 1908.
 He returned to the minors and went 19-5 with 207 strikeouts for the Sioux City Packers in 1910.
-The next season, he struck out 199 batters in 204 innings for the St. Paul Apostles before being acquired by the Pittsburgh Pirates.
-However, by the time he reached the majors, he had developed a "lame arm", and his big league career only lasted through 1914.
+The next season, 1911, he struck out 199 batters in 204 innings for the St. Paul Apostles before being acquired by the Pittsburgh Pirates.
+However, by the time he reached the majors, he had developed a "lame arm", and his big league career only lasted through 1914, when he made his last appearance with the New York Giants.
+As a result, he became remembered as the "$22,500 Beauty", sarcasm for the amount of money the Pirates paid in return for little results. he did win 15 games and lead the National League in shutouts with 6 in 1912, but he also lost 17 and led the league with 159 walks.
+It was all downhill from there.

 O'Toole pitched in exactly 100 major league games.